Posts

 Image

-Okay, let me pull out my handy-dandy Urban Fantasy checklist.
+Okay, let's start by pulling out our handy-dandy Urban Fantasy checklist.
 Kick-butt heroine?
 Check.
 Kinda mouthy, with attitude to spare and a stubborn streak half-a-mile wide?
 Check.
 Complicated family, work, and/or relationship issues?
 Triple-check (and gosh, that’s like the holy trinity of kick-butt heroine problems right there, isn’t it?).
 Forever in serious peril, alwaysthisclose to cashing in her chips for the very last time?
 You betcha.
 It sounds so simple, doesn’t it, and somewhat derivative of far too many other works in the crowded UF field?
 Well, yeah... and it likely would be , too, were it in hands other than those of the über-talented, wife-husband writing team better known as Ilona Andrews.
-Now with four books (plus a short story) in the “Magic” series under their collective belt, you could say that the Andrews duo are really hitting their stride with this story and these characters... although for me, that sort of implies that their earlier stories weren’t as good, which isn't...
+Now with four books (plus a short story) in the “Magic” series under their collective belt, you could say that the Andrews duo are really hitting their stride with this story and these characters... although for me, that sort of implies that their earlier stories weren’t as...

 A Jetlagged, Prickly Pear of a Kitty